whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    3. Confirm that the Tale title reads as ``Replication Data for: "Agricultural Fires and Health at Birth"``
    4. Confirm that the only item in the ``Input data`` section matches the uri with ``Data Source`` appended
    5. Confirm that no environment is selected
-   7. Confirm that the ``Create New Tale and Launch`` button is disabled
+   7. Confirm that the ``Create New Tale`` button is disabled
    8. Select an environment
    9. Confirm that READ/WRITE is selected
-   9. Click ``Create New Tale and Launch``
+   9. Click ``Create New Tale``
+   10. Confirm notification progress and success
-   10. Confirm that you are redirected to the run page
+   11. Confirm that you are redirected to the run page
-   11. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
+   12. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
-   12. Confirm that the data exists under Tale Workspace
+   13. Confirm that the data exists under Tale Workspace
-   13. Confirm that the Tale's category is `science`
+   14. Confirm that the Tale's category is `science`

 #### Task 2: Importing a Dataset from DataONE